 Without an experienced criminal defense attorney to represent you and consult with, you could get the maximum penalty, including prolonged jail time and extremely high fees to pay.
 Your back will be against the wall and you won’t know where to turn or who to trust.

-Nobody can tell you whom to trust, but if an attorney has already helped so many others get out of predicaments like the one you are in, then they must be trustworthy and loyal to their clients.
+Nobody can tell you whom to trust, but if a Scottsdale defense lawyer has already helped so many others get out of predicaments like the one you are in, then they must be trustworthy and loyal to their clients.
 Arja has had numerous successful outcomes, both at trial and outside the courtroom.
 She knows what needs to be done and how to do it, so you can rest assured you are in the best hands and your punishment will be reduced to the bare minimum, if not abolished completely with Arja there to assist you.

 Contact the Shah Law Firm today and personally speak to Arja who will give you her undivided attention as she does for all her clients.